 Inside the Information Centre, you’ll find models and displays explaining the diversity and history of the area.
 A twenty-minute film runs throughout the day highlighting the joys and struggles of daily life as experienced by villagers living on Île de Sein—a small island located eight kilometres (five miles) due west of the point.
 If the stories capture your imagination, it’s possible to visit the island at the end of your walk on the ferry which leaves daily from Saint-Evette near Trescadec.

 Although grey and gloomy at the time of my visit, Audierne is a beautiful port town and well worth spending an hour or two exploring.
-Ask at the Tourist Office for a map which suggest a 45-minute walk around town, passing several historic sites before climbing the hill for spectacular views over the port.
+Ask at the Tourist Office for a map which suggests a 45-minute walk around town, passing several historic sites before climbing the hill for spectacular views over the port.

 Day hikes along the coast of Brittany